Bowyer: I understand Blackpool fans' anger

 “It’s not going to be easy to get the fans back, I’m fully aware of that.

-“The fact the club has had relegations – as well as all the other stuff – doesn’t lend itself to that really but I can only concentrate on the future.”
+“The fact the club has had relegations – never mind all the other stuff – doesn’t lend itself to that really but I can only concentrate on the future.”